yezhenqing/spatial-live/docs/source/guide.rst

 Tooltip and image export
 ------------------------
-It is worth to mention that tooltip will be available for most of layers, except the Gene-Heatmap layer.
-You can enable this function by toggling on/off the "tooltip" button in the control panel.
+It is worth noting that tooltips are available for most layers, except for the Gene Heatmap layer.
+You can enable this feature by toggling the "tooltip" button (on/off) in the control panel.

-And also, after all layers are decided and well-stacked, you can export the final visualization to an external image by clicking the button "Export Image".
+Additionally, once you have configured and stacked all the layers to your satisfaction, you can export the final visualization to an external image by clicking the "Export Image" button in the middle pane.